From Dimensional Reduction of 4d Spin Foam Model to Adding Non-Gravitational Fields to 3d Spin Foam Model: Kaluza-Klein strategy

-It is known from LQG that, eigenvalues of area operator are related to j.
-Therefore, one can see denominators in (\ref{integrated 4d action}) as something proportional to areas.
-Now one can consider the situation that for every $3-$simplexes\footnote{$(d-1)-$simplexes in d dimensions.} assumes an area\footnote{$(d-2)-$volume in d dimensions.} of one of $g_{i}$s is small\footnote{Since close simplexes are considered, the result of this assumption is that in one of $3-$simplexes, all areas become small.
-This means that in equation (\ref{integrated 4d action}) the areas belong to $g_{1}$(in the 3-simplex that belongs to the first field), $g_{5}$ in the second field, $g_{8}$ in the third field and $g_{10}$ in the forth field are small, and as a result all areas belong to the fifth field will be small.}.
-By this requirement, the larger js which belongs to larger areas\cite{Rovelli book} are inaccessible, and produce smaller terms, and therefore can be regarded as perturbations.\\ In other words, looking at integrants in (\ref{integrated 4d action}), one can observe the products of $(2j_{i} + 1)s$ in the denominators, and by assuming that $\phi^{j_{1},j_{2},j_{3},j_{4}}_{m_{1},l_{1},...,m_{4},l_{4}}$ are finite, then the larger js produce the smaller terms.
+It should be noted that, there are some different choices for interaction terms in expanded action.
+Since close simplexes are considered, the compatible interaction term should be the same as the interaction term in equation (\ref{integrated 4d action}).
+This means that in action formula (\ref{4d action}), one should expand $g_{1}$ in the first field, $g_{5}$ in the second field, $g_{8}$ in the third field, and $g_{10}$ in the forth field.
+Then, if close simplexes are considered, one should expand all arguments in the fifth field as well.\\ It is known from LQG that, eigenvalues of area operator are related to j.
+Therefore, one can see denominators in (\ref{integrated 4d action}) as something proportional to areas.\\ Now one can consider the situation that for every 3-simplexes may assume an area of one of $g_{i}$s is small.
+Since close simplexes are considered, the result of the previous assumption is that in one of 3-simplexes, all areas become small.
+This means that in equation (\ref{integrated 4d action}) the areas belong to $g_{1}$(in the 3-simplex that belongs to the first field), $g_{5}$ in the second field, $g_{8}$ in the third field and $g_{10}$ in the forth field are small, and as a result all areas belong to the fifth field will be small.
+By this requirement, the larger js which belongs to larger areas \cite{Rovelli-book} are inaccessible, and produce smaller terms, and therefore can be regarded as perturbations.\\ In other words, looking at integrants in (\ref{integrated 4d action}), one can observe the products of $(2j_{i} + 1)s$ in the denominators, and by assuming that $\Phi^{j_{1},j_{2},j_{3},j_{4}}_{m_{1}l_{1},...,m_{4}l_{4}}$ are finite, see that the larger js produce the smaller terms.
 Following the strategy of Kaluza-Klein and keeping the $j=0$ term, the action (\ref{integrated 4d action}) will be reduced to: